LeonardoFred/PINK-LEMON-LLC/Readme.md

 So, to avoid this problem, I believe we should communicate over another platform, such as Skype.

+Hi Mohamed,
+I prefer to use google meet.
+My email is leonardo.fredduzzi@gmail.com and we talk on that platform.

 If you agree, please join *https://join.skype.com/invite/xo5EPn7knKFx* or search **live:.cid.55ed0bb104b24bb**

 Thank you.